Musicians remember Chuck Berry's genius

 Here are some of the reactions that some of the best musicians had when they heard Berry had died Saturday at the age of 90.

 Mick Jagger, whose Rolling Stones drew from Berry's guitar playing and songwriting, tweeted: "I am so sad to hear of Chuck Berry's passing.
 I want to thank him for all the inspirational music he gave to us.
 He lit up our teenage years, and blew life into our dreams of being musicians and performers.
 His lyrics shone above others & threw a strange light on the American dream.
-Chuck you were amazing&your music is engraved inside us forever"
+Chuck you were amazing&your music is engraved inside us forever."

 On Instagram, guitarist Slash called Berry the king of rock and roll.